Rambutan

-Rambutan (/ræmˈbuːtən/ ram-BOO-tən; /id/;Nephelium lappaceum) is a medium-sized tropical tree in the family Sapindaceae.
-The name also refers to the edible fruit produced by this tree.
-The rambutan is native to Southeast Asia.
-It is closely related to several other edible tropical fruits, including the lychee, longan, pulasan, and quenepa.
+Rambutan (/ræmˈbuːtən/; Nephelium lappaceum) is a medium-sized tropical tree in the family Sapindaceae, and the edible fruit of this tree.
+The fruit is sweet, with a hairy leathery rind and a single seed.
+The rambutan is native to Southeast Asia; its centre of diversity is in Indonesia.

+Etymology

+The name rambutan is derived from the Malay word rambut meaning 'hair', for hairy protuberances on the fruits, with the noun-building suffix -an.

 Description

+The rambutan is closely related to several other edible tropical fruits, including the lychee, longan, pulasan, and quenepa.

+Tree
-It is an evergreen tree growing to a height of 15–24 m.
-The leaves are alternate, 14–30 cm long, pinnate, with three to eleven leaflets, each leaflet 5–15 cm wide and 3–10 cm broad with an entire margin.

-The flowers are small, 2.5–5 mm, apetalous, discoidal, and borne in erect terminal panicles 15–30 cm wide.
-Rambutan trees can be male (producing only staminate flowers and, hence, produce no fruit), female (producing flowers that are only functionally female), or hermaphroditic (producing flowers that are female with a small percentage of male flowers).
+The rambutan is an evergreen tree growing to a height of 15–24 m.
+The leaves are alternate, 7–30 cm long, pinnate, with one to four pairs of leaflets, each leaflet 5–20 cm wide and 2.5–11 cm broad.
+The flowers are small, without petals, and borne in erect terminal panicle clusters.
+Rambutan trees can be male (producing only staminate flowers and, hence, produce no fruit) or female (producing flowers that are only functionally female).